Am I fit enough for a Gorilla Trek in Uganda or Rwanda?

 Fitness Required for a Gorilla Trek – Getting into shape for a Gorilla Trek – not a Bad Idea

 Fitness needed for a Gorilla Trek – Am I fit enough for a Gorilla Trek?
 Something not discussed on Gorilla Safari Tour Operators in Uganda.
-One thing, being in shape, physically fit will make your Gorilla Trek more enjoyable.
-Most often visitors to Uganda and Rwanda plan their gorilla trekking Safari about 6 months before the safari begins.
+One thing, being in shape, physically fit, will make your Gorilla Trek more enjoyable.
+Most often, visitors to Uganda and Rwanda plan their gorilla trekking Safari about six months before the Safari begins.
 That is the perfect time to get yourself physically conditioned for your Gorilla Trek or your Gorilla Habituation Experience.

 Fitness Level – Am I fit enough for a Gorilla Trek?
 Our Advice to make your Trek less Strenuous

 The Gorilla Trek you will be taken begins on trails of one kind or another.
-As you get close to the Gorilla Family you will be visiting there are most often no trails.
-A fresh trail, if you can call it that is hacked for you through the thick vegetation.
-Another reason we recommend that even though you might be physically fit dress for protection including garden gloves for your hands or you will be burned by pesky nettles, to say the least.
+As you get close to the Gorilla Family, you will be visiting.
+There are most often no trails.
+A new path, if you can call it, is hacked for you through the thick vegetation.
+Another reason we recommend that even though you might be physically fit dress for protection, including garden gloves for your hands or you will be burned by pesky nettles.
 The new trail is tough for many, that is why recommend getting into shape even with moderate exercise.

 You need a daypack, 2 liters of Water, your packed lunch, a few snacks, maybe some insect repellent in a Ziploc Bag to protect against the flies (not many mosquitoes are found at the elevations where you are trekking Gorillas).
-It is one thing to move your body along the Trails, it is another thing to have a backpack drag you down.
-The exact reason you need to use a Porter, Male or Female ones are available.
-They unlike you, are used to the elevation, used to the trails, used to the length of time involved and are in good shape, besides they make a decent income by Ugandan standards carrying your Backpack up and down on the Gorilla Trek.
-The cost is minimal, and even though you might want to show that you can do it, take our advice, use a porter, support a Ugandan Family, your money will pay for food, school fees for children, clothes and medical care.
-Besides their service lightens your load, something you might enjoy, no matter what your level of fitness is.
+It is one thing to move your body along the Trails.
+It is another thing to have a daypack drag you down.
+The exact reason you need to use a Porter, Male, or Female ones is available.
+They, unlike you, are used to the elevation, applied to the trails, used to the length of time involved and are in good shape, besides they make a decent income by Ugandan standards carrying your Backpack up and down on the Gorilla Trek.
+The cost is minimal, and even though you might want to show that you can do it, take our advice, use a porter, support a Ugandan Family, your money will pay for food, school fees for children, clothes, and medical care.
+Besides, their service lightens your load, something you might enjoy, no matter what your level of fitness is.